Accredited investor: United States

 In the United States, to be considered an accredited investor, a natural person must have a net worth of at least $1,000,000, excluding the value of one's primary residence, or have income at least $200,000 each year for the last two years (or $300,000 combined income if married) and have the expectation to make the same amount this year, or must otherwise be a holder of a specific license in good standing.
 Unlike most ordinary investors, accredited investors are permitted to invest in funds exempt from registering with the SEC under Section 3(c)(1) of the Investment Company Act of 1940 (so-called "3(c)(1) funds"), though not necessarily those exempt under section 3(c)(7).

-There is a more restricted US legal criteria of "qualified purchaser", which generally refers to a person or institution with $5,000,000 of investable assets.
+There is a more restricted US legal criteria of "qualified purchaser".
+To count as a "qualified purchaser", a natural person must typically have at least $5,000,000 of investable assets.
 Qualified purchasers may invest in 3(c)(7) funds in addition to 3(c)(1) funds.

+Compared to natural persons, institutional investors generally require a larger amount of mimimum assets to count as accredited investors or qualified purchasers.

 More precisely, the term "accredited investor" is defined in Rule 501 of Regulation D of the U.S. Securities and Exchange Commission (SEC) as: